campanam/BaitsTools/README.md

 `-s, --na [VALUE]`: Sodium concentration for melting temperature estimation.
 Default is 0.9M.
 `-f, --formamide [VALUE]`: Formamide concentration for melting temperature estimation.
 Default is 0.0M.
 `-K, --maxmask [VALUE]`: Exclude baits with percentage of masked bases greater than the specified value. *NOTE: BaitsTools considers all bases in lower-case as masked sequence*.
 Default is 25.0%.
+`-J, --maxhomopoly [VALUE]`: Exclude baits with homopolymers longer than the specified value.
+Default is 4.
+`-y, --minlc [VALUE]`: Exclude baits with linguistic complexity scores lower than the specified value.
+Default is 0.9.
 `-Q, --meanqual [VALUE]`: Exclude baits with a mean Phred-like base quality below the specified value.
 Default is 20.0.
 `-M, --minqual [VALUE]`: Exclude baits with any base below the specified Phred-like base quality.
 Default is 10.
 `-F, --fastascore [VALUE]`: Assume the specified Phred-like base quality for all FASTA sequences (e.g. for mixed FASTQ and FASTA datasets).
 Default is 0.